freitesdev/react-chat/README.md

 * Add reactions to message with emoji using the npm package emoji-mart
 * Deploy to the web using Firebase Tools

+## Personal Taste
+* Room categories like 90's chat rooms
+* Ban users by bad words
+* Limit each room to 100 users at time
+* Private chat option (limit to 10)
+* Block unique users

 ## Available Scripts

 In the project directory, you can run: